hippopenny/hippopenny.github.io/_pages/home.md

   - image_path: /assets/images/timetwin/4.1.png
     alt: "timetwin at hippopenny"
     title: "Unlock the Secrets of Time Twin"
     excerpt: "Time Twin: A Journey Through Time and Collaborate With Yourself!
-Have you ever thought about what it's like to work with your past-self to open dream doors?"
+Have you ever thought about what it's like to work with your past-self to open dream doors?
+My challenge for you: remember your way through dream 20."
     url:  /timetwin/
     btn_class: "btn--primary"
     btn_label: "Learn more"